Preft/Butler-Project3-GroupG/README.md

 *	If the future price of coffee is increasing in the exporting countries, will there be a future price increase for coffee in the importing countries.
 *	And vice versa, if the future price of coffee is decreasing in the exporting countries, will there be a future price decrease for coffee in the importing countries.
 # Website
 A website was developed to communicate the results of this project.
-The objective was to identify trends regarding coffee production by employing data visualizations for creating a machine learning model.
+The objective was to identify coffee production and consumption trends by employing data visualizations for creating a machine learning model.

 # Analysis